 Isaac’s Random Acts of Kindness

-“Personalism” is a personal approach to loving and serving one’s neighbor.
-It was practiced and preached by our patron saint, Isaac of Nineveh, but the actual term was coined by Peter Maurin, the co-founder of the Catholic Worker Movement.
-“Personalism” is an inherent trait among Appalachians in the hills.
+“Personalism” is the Catholic Worker’s personal approach to loving and serving one’s neighbor.
+It is also an inherent trait among Appalachians in the hills.
 They don’t wait for churches or government agencies to take care of people in need.
 For the most part, they take care of each other, and not just when it’s easy or convenient.